 Since the beginning of time, the climate has been the most eminent factor on which our habitat is based.
 Such was the case during the pre-historic era and stands true to date.
 Keeping climatology as the core of the design concept, Parag Singal Architects came up with a very playful yet sensible design for a school.
 Spread over 8 acres, the entire construction is to be executed in a phased manner.
 Hence, the planning is such that future constructions can undergo smoothly without disturbing the daily routine of the school.
 The campus has been designed to be a space that is aesthetically appealing, ergonomic, and creates a fun learning environment for the students.

 The vehicular movement has been restricted towards the front of the site, keeping the entire campus pedestrian-friendly.
 There is a peripheral road for fire tender movement and other service utilities.
-The classroom, being the most visible symbol of educational philosophy, has been strategically placed in a way that it receives maximum daylight and remains undisturbed from the outside noise.
+The classroom, being the most visible symbol of educational philosophy, has been strategically placed in a way that it receives maximum daylight and remains undisturbed by outside noise.

-Furthermore, a double skin façade has been designed for the southern face of the building that naturally receives the harshest sun.
+Furthermore, a double skin façade has been designed for the southern face of the building which naturally receives the harshest sun.
 A self-explanatory name, a double-skin façade consists of two layers wherein the air flows through the intermediate cavity.
 It reduces the solar heat gain of the building, keeping it cool and reducing energy consumption.

 It also enables sufficient daylight into the premises without letting the harsh sun in.
 The clear glass makes up the inside of the two skins while a perforated screen is on the outside, this allows an uninterrupted visual connection with the exterior without exposing the children to the harsh climate.
 To summarize, the high-performance façade is a comprehensive system that incorporates sufficient daylight, controls solar heat gain and facilitates ventilation.

 Another advantage is the acoustic insulation it provides from the playgrounds outside.
-The outer skin and the intermediate cavity acts as a sound barrier, giving complete freedom to the children in the playground to express themselves without disturbing the ongoing lectures.
-All in all, the school is all set to be a fun learning environment for the students.
+The outer skin and the intermediate cavity act as a sound barrier, giving complete freedom to the children in the playground to express themselves without disturbing the ongoing lectures.
+All in all, the school is set to be a fun learning environment for the students.
 Enabling them to enjoy and learn in a very comfortable, natural, and healthy environment.
 The design approach clearly keeps sustainability on the center stage without compromising on aesthetics.

 Parag V Singal, Parag Singal Architects